Tackling Exclusion in the Classroom: Teaching Students to be Includers (Plus Free Anchor Chart)

 RESPONDING TO EXCLUSIONARY BEHAVIORS

 Much like anything of importance, a safe, accepting, inclusive classroom and school community may not be created with the snap of a finger or by lecturing our students.
-As teachers, we have a responsibility to teach students that creating and maintaining this desired environment is hard work and is a lifelong pursuit, following us as we grow into adulthood and find ourselves in the workplace, in neighborhood communities, and as active citizens in society.
+As teachers, we have a responsibility to teach students that creating and maintaining this desired inclusive environment is hard work and learning how to be an includer is a lifelong pursuit, following us as we grow into adulthood and find ourselves in the workplace, in neighborhood communities, and as active citizens in society.

 Also, if you are looking to ensure that your picture books about belonging and community adequately represent a wide array of characters, check out this book list.